Designing Modeled Event Meshes

 Viewing Object Details

-You can view the design details of the application, event, and schema versions that display on the Architecture tab.
+You can view the design details of the application, event, and schema versions that display on the Architecture tab if you have at least Viewer level access to the application domain.

 You can also open the object in Designer from the Details dialog.